wacncontent/CustomizeTool/addCommentOutput/articles/storage/storage-create-storage-account.md

 ### Storage account endpoints

-Every object that you store in Azure Storage has a unique URL address <!-- deleted by customization.
-The --><!-- keep by customization: begin -->; the <!-- keep by customization: end --> storage account name forms the subdomain of that address.
+Every object that you store in Azure Storage has a unique URL address.
+The storage account name forms the subdomain of that address.
 The combination of subdomain and domain name, which is specific to each service, forms an *endpoint* for your storage account.

 For example, if your storage account is named *mystorageaccount*, then the default endpoints for your storage account are: